filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/the-filecoin-virtual-machine/index.md

 ##### PerpetualDeal creation

-- The uploader should upload the file to a place where Storage Providers can download the data from, such as IPFS or AWS S3, and get the URL of the data
+- The uploader should upload the file to a place where storage providers can download the data from, such as IPFS or AWS S3, and get the URL of the data
 - The uploader should send the URL of the data, the desired number of replication, and the desired expiration date to the PerpetualStorage contract to create a PerpetualDeal
     - The dApp front end can provide an estimation of how long the data can be stored based on the amount of FIL the uploader has in the contract.
     - The contract should reject the creation of the PerpetualDeal if the uploader does not have enough funds deposited in the contract.